 - Cool CSS3 navigation menu

 - Vertical dropdown menu with CSS3 and jQuery

-The idea for this CSS3 navigation menu came to me while watching this button on UI Parade.
+The idea for this CSS3 navigation menu came to me while seeing a similar button styling in the wild.
 Usually, when I see design stuff on the internet, I try to image how can I make it using CSS3.
 I think this a professional habit.

 Check the markup below, simple and effective:

 Also, do not forget to include the following snippet when using HTML5 specific tags like